The ultimate guide to customer retention incentives

 Finally, your shop engine should know when the code is valid and how it influences the cart value.
 After the successful email send out, the code should be marked as used in the coupon database and the customer should be removed from the “New Customer” segment.

-Anniversaries & holidays & local events
+Anniversaries & holidays & local events – use a calendar to retain customers

 If you have little idea of how to personalize your offers, tapping into the calendar is the way to go.
 Firstly, anniversaries.
 You can create a customer-focused anniversary out of every event, for example: